Level 1 | Diabetes Fundamentals 2022 | 9+ CEs

 - State 3 determinants of health and how they can impact diabetes self-care.

-- Discuss standards and goals for lower extremity care
+- Discuss assessment and goals for lower extremity care.

-Causes and strategies to prevent hypoglycemia are discussed.
+Causes and strategies to prevent and treat hypoglycemia are discussed.
 Includes a review of blood glucose monitoring considerations and teaching topics, with a focus on sick day management.
-Strategies on providing a quick and effective foot and lower extremity assessment are also discussed.

 - Discuss risk and prevention of hypoglycemia

 - Strategies to get the most out of blood glucose monitoring and technology

 - Review sick day management, from hospital to home

 Content Included: Each course includes a video presentation of the webinar with handouts, a podcast version, additional helpful resources, a brief required survey, a practice test, and your CE Certificate once completed.